Welcome to HAM Helsinki Art Museum!

 Cover your mouth and nose with a disposable tissue when you cough or sneeze.
 Put all used tissues in the rubbish bin immediately.
 If you do not have a tissue, use the top of your sleeve.
 Cleaning has been intensified.

-The City of Helsinki requires everyone over the age of 12 to use a face mask in its indoor premises, unless there is a health barrier to using a mask.
+We recommend that everyone over the age of 12 use a face mask in its indoor premises, unless there is a health barrier to using a mask.
 Please bring your own mask.
 HAM guides will be wearing masks on guided tours.

 We are now paying heightened attention to the cleaning of our facilities and the cleaning of different surfaces in particular.
 The situation is being actively monitored.